input-output-hk/partner-chains-smart-contracts/offchain/STANDARDS.md

 automatically-enforced standard means that we can be sure everything will look similar, and not have to spend time or mind-space ensuring that our code complies.
-The tools we use are either standard in their respective communities (`purs-tidy` for PureScript, `eslint` for JavaScript), or are actually part of the language itself (`dhall lint`); this ensures that anyone familiar with any of these kinds of source will find our code easy to follow.
+The tools we use are either standard in their respective communities (`purs-tidy` for PureScript), or are actually part of the language itself (`dhall lint`); this ensures that anyone familiar with any of these kinds of source will find our code easy to follow.

 Lines wider than 80 characters become difficult to read, especially when viewed on a split screen.
 Sometimes, we can't avoid longer lines (especially with more